sacontreras/fids-capstone-asl-translation/GCP-readme.md

 ### 5. Create New Folder (where all the work will be done)

-From here on, this folder will be refered to as `<LOCAL PROJECT ROOT>`.
+From here on, this folder will be refered to as `<LOCAL WORKING DIRECTORY>`.

 Note that the all source code (from my github repo) for the pipeline will be sync'ed and executed herein.